 The most significant change you can make in your home for your cat’s appeal is, no doubt, adding a possibility to climb.
 Cats are natural climbers.
 In the outdoors they climb, jump, run, and sleep on branches of trees.

 Being elevated is crucial for cats.
 It provides security from other predators, like wolves or foxes, rival cats, and it also is game changing during hunting, as it provides a hiding post and lets a cat see further.

 Even if your indoor cat does not hunt or his life is not threatened by larger predators, he still craves the ability to climb higher.
 First, it works on an instinctive level, and second, your cat indeed may be bothered by toddlers, vacuum cleaners, dogs, and others, including imaginary ones.
 You can find more about the importance of climbing here.

 Get a cat tree, or make one yourself.
 Install more than just one, as cat trees are good addition to your home.
 However, that is not the only option.
 You may also install shelves, window perches, or make already available spots, such as the top of furniture or the fridge, easily accessible, comfortable, and, most important, safe for your cat.

 As you add to your cat’s vertical territory, the most important thing is that you must add climbing opportunities in different locations of your home.
-You can find large selection of cat trees here.
 They differ in size, shape and price greatly.